-This FREE Debt Payoff Printable is crucial to help your household take control of finances.
+This FREE Debt Tracker Printable Worksheet is crucial to help your household take control of finances and pay off your debt.
 This tool is such a huge money maker!
 WHAT?
 MONEY MAKER?
 How can that be?

 Tracking your balances and paying off the high interest debts first is a powerful tool in your personal finance plans.
 Spend a few minutes and look at how much interest you are paying each month.
+Now look at what our country is at under the US Debt Clock.
 Scary, right?

 I realized that focusing on paying down the debts with the highest interest will make you money.
 You avoid paying super high interest by focusing on those debts first.

-This worksheet is arguably the single-most important sheet in all of the Mini Binder!
+This free printable debt payoff pdf is arguably the single-most important sheet in all of the Mini Binder!
 If you have outstanding debt (and who doesn’t?), then record the key details on this worksheet and use it as a tool to get ahead with your budgeting.

-Step one: Collect all of your current outstanding debt that charges interest.
+Step One: Collect all of your current outstanding debt that charges interest.
 I usually don’t count the mortgage, but you certainly can.
-Usually, the interest on the mortgage is much less than other consumer debt.
+Usually, the interest on the mortgage is much less than other consumer debt or student loan debt.

 - Option Two: Look at the debt that has the lowest balance.
 It doesn’t matter what the interest rate is, but the smaller balance will be paid off more quickly.
+Dave Ramsey suggests you use this Snowball Method once you have $1000 in emergency funds.
 That will be a huge victory and you’ll feel like you are stronger to crush the next one even faster.
 This isn’t the smartest financial move, but it does help you feel like this is not an unwinnable task!
 (I like the feeling of victory when I paid off a balance)

 You need to decide which one works best for your personality.
 Traditionally, it is best to work off the highest interest rate first but I also like to encourage people to get out of debt in anyway possible.